-Manjeet S Pardesi is a Senior Lecturer in the Political Science and International Relations Programme and an Asia Research Fellow at the Centre for Strategic Studies at Victoria University of Wellington.
+Manjeet Pardesi’s expertise is on international relations in world history, rivalries, great power politics, Asian security, and Indian foreign/security policy.
+He is a Senior Lecturer in the Political Science and International Relations Programme and an Asia Research Fellow at the Centre for Strategic Studies at Victoria University of Wellington.

 He is a co-editor of The Oxford Handbook of India’s National Security (Oxford, 2018) and India’s Military Modernization: Challenges and Prospects (Oxford, 2014).
 His articles have appeared in Security Studies, European Journal of International Relations, Survival, Asian Security, International Studies Perspectives (forthcoming), Nonproliferation Review, Air & Space Power Journal (of the United States Air Force), The Fletcher Forum of World Affairs, World Policy Journal, India Review, Defense and Security Analysis, and in several edited book volumes.